arbor-sim/arbor/doc/concepts/labels.rst

       The distance between any two points (the evaluation location and a location within the locset), is calculated **along** the entire tree, even across the root.
       Therefore, a distance expression is defined on the entire cell and only zero if evaluated at a location within the locset (or the scale parameter is set to zero).

+.. label:: (distance loc:locset)

+    A distance expression with a default scaling factor of 1.0.

 .. label:: (distance scale:real reg:region)

     The minimum distance to the region ``reg``.
 Evaluates to zero within the region.
 The scaling parameter ``scale`` has unit :math:`{\mu m}^{-1}` and is multiplied with the distance, such that the result is unitless.

+.. label:: (distance reg:region)

+    A distance expression with a default scaling factor of 1.0.

 .. label:: (proximal-distance scale:real loc:locset)